Squamscott River

 The Squamscott River is a 6 mi tidal river in southeastern New Hampshire, in the United States, fed by the Exeter River.
 The first 33 mi of freshwater river from Chester to downtown Exeter is known as the Exeter River, and the subsequent 9 mi of saltwater from downtown Exeter to the Great Bay tidal estuary is known as the Squamscott River.

 The combined Exeter-Squamscott watershed is 81,726 acre and contains 68,245 people.
 It includes portions of Chester, Raymond, Fremont, Danville, Kingston, East Kingston, Sandown, Kensington, Brentwood, Exeter, Newfields, and Stratham.

 Etymology

 The Squamscott, also spelled Swampscott and Swamscott, gets its name from the Squamscott Indians, who called it Msquam-s-kook (or Msquamskek), translated as "at the salmon place" or "big water place".
 Plentiful game, the marshes and lush river-fed vegetation, and an abundance of fish supported the northeast Native American people who were present in the region for thousands of years until English settlers displaced them in the early 17th century.
 The Native American tribes of New Hampshire were most likely from the Abenaki nation, and independent of the Maine-based tribes.
-The name "Abenaki" and its derivatives originated from a Montagnais (Algonquin) word meaning "people of the dawn" or "easterners".
+The name "Abenaki" and its derivatives originated from an Algonquin word meaning "people of the dawn" or "easterners".
 In the eastern part of New Hampshire were the Pequaquaukes (or Pequakets), the Ossipees, the Minnecometts, the Piscataquas and the Squamscotts (Msquamskek).